 Eastern philosophy Western philosophy

 Contemplation Outbound activism

 Figurative-associative character of Mediated, rational-logical, abstractthinking, direct perception and in- conceptual thinking with the use of

-1 the philosophical categories of cos-

-mos, motion, matter, time, space,
+the philosophical categories of cosmeans of numerous categories of mos, motion, matter, time, space,

 mythology. etc.

 Connection with sciences, orien-

-1 tation towards general and absoaction. lutely necessary objective knowl-
+tation towards general and absoaction. lutely necessary objective knowl- edge.

-edge.
+Close connection with religion.
 Close connection with sciences.
 The

-The ethos of self-knowledge,
+The ethos of self-knowledge, ethos of the knowledge of truth and

 self-determination, self-improve- sacrificial service to it.

 ment.

-, , Cognition and practical mastering of
+Cognition by a person of the inner

 world and mastering it. the external world.

-Innovative and transforming type of
+Traditional character of culture, Innovative and transforming type of

 orientation towards preservation culture.

 and reproduction of cultural tradi-

 tions.